kevinchowder/NYCSubwayCanvas/NYC Subway_MVP.md

 petition in person, which would most closely relate to the experience of canvassing.

-...While low-income individuals are equally likely to sign a petition regardless of neighborhood income levels, the number of high-status individuals who signed petitions in-person increased by 13% when going from areas with a low to high level of contrast in income level.
+   While low-income individuals are equally likely to sign a petition regardless of neighborhood income levels, the number of high-status individuals who signed petitions in-person increased by 13% when going from areas with a low to high level of contrast in income level.
 In addition, there was a 7% increase for low income individuals and a 13% increase for high income individuals when signing a petition face-to-face instead of online.

-...Targeting subway stops in neighborhoods that have a high degree of economic inequality may be one way to increase responsiveness to canvassing.
+   Targeting subway stops in neighborhoods that have a high degree of economic inequality may be one way to increase responsiveness to canvassing.

 3. **Number of Targeted Stations** - Using the National Center for Women and